What is subsidiarity?

 Subsidiarity is the principle that action at EU level should "add value" and be undertaken only where the objectives cannot be delivered by action at local, national or regional level.
 Each draft legislative act must contain a statement attesting to its compliance with the principle of subsidiarity.

 Under Protocol 2, Article 6 of the Lisbon Treaty, national parliaments may raise an objection, referred to as a "reasoned opinion" if they do not believe the draft proposal is compliant with the principle of subsidiarity.

-The House of Commons has issued reasoned opinion on the following proposals:
+The House of Commons has issued reasoned opinion on the following proposals during the 2010 Parliament: